 Because they’re so easy to grow, you can end up with more microgreens than you can realistically use in your daily dishes.
 So your bountiful harvests don’t have to go to waste.

-Place them in zip-lock bags, poke some holes into the bag, squeeze out the air, and place them in your refrigerator crisper.
-Don't wash them first as this will reduce the shelf life.
-Fresh microgreens will last up to two weeks this way, but it's better to use them up quicker.
+Here is an article with the recommended method for increasing the shelf life of microgreens.
+But please, don’t wash them first, as this will reduce the shelf life.
+Fresh microgreens will last up to two weeks this way, but it’s better to use them up quicker.

-However, you can store them in your freezer without sacrificing their nutritional value.
+However, you can store them in your freezer without sacrificing nutritional value.

 While this keeps the nutrients intact, the same can’t be said for their texture afterward.
 After freezing, it isn’t the best choice to put them in salads or eat them raw anymore, but you can still throw them in a smoothie or add them to cooked dishes.